-Spreadsheets and legacy tools are no longer enough
+Spreadsheets and legacy tools are no longer enough for chemical companies

 There’s a lot of flux in the chemical industry.
 Raw material prices fluctuate constantly.
 Selling prices vary depending on international markets and what’s happening in certain countries.
 That margin between selling prices and raw material prices needs to be carefully managed.